The Rise of Affordable Natural Skincare?

 With an emphasis more on gentle natural ingredients than hard-hitting, science-based results, Fourth Ray has some really lovely, gentle products for skin in need of hydration.

-While I’m enjoying everything I’ve tried from this brand, my favourite so far is the Good Mood Gel Moisturizer ($14/£12 for 50 g, Fourth Ray Beauty).
+While I’m enjoying everything I’ve tried from this brand, my favourite so far is the Good Mood Gel Moisturizer.

 As another plus, this watermelon-scented gel is also alcohol, oil and cruelty-free.

-Not-so-great for: Those who don’t like silicone in skincare.
+Not-so-great for: Those who don’t love silicones in their skincare.

 Another new favourite is US brand Good Molecules.
 Similar to The Ordinary, this line’s focus is on science-backed, research-led products at affordable prices.